signalfx/splunk-otel-collector/internal/receiver/smartagentreceiver/README.md

         - signalfx
 ```

-For a more detailed description of migrating your Smart Agent monitor usage to the Splunk distribution of
+For a more detailed description of migrating your Smart Agent monitor usage to the Splunk Distribution of
 OpenTelemetry Collector please see the [migration guide](../../../docs/signalfx-smart-agent-migration.md).